tseli0s/nvdialog/README.md

 The most battle-hardened backend, using pure Gtk3 to create the dialogs.
 On GNU/Linux this does mean you will need to have Gtk3 installed but almost all modern distributions include it which was the primary motivator for making it the default backend on GNU/Linux.
 It is actively tested and works on almost all distributions regardless of desktop, windowing system or hardening features.
 In addition, it uses the system's portal for file dialogs, and falls back to the Gtk one if a portal isn't present.

 - **Cocoa Backend**\
 The Cocoa backend was recently added to NvDialog for macOS X support.
 It is written in Objective-C for better integration with the OS, and is still in the experimental stage although it should work fine by now.
 Please report any bugs or features that need to be fixed / implemented, or make a pull request to add them yourself.
+You can also test this backend on GNU/Linux and Windows using [GNUstep](https://gnustep.org) from v0.10 onwards, though experience may be suboptimal.

 - **Win32 Backend**\
 The default backend on Windows systems, relying on WinAPI.
 It is also actively tested and works well, even in super outdated systems like Windows XP.
 However, some minor customization options may not work due to the limited features of the API - Make sure your program works well using that license!